Reading Time: 5 minutes

 The images below show the reality that this combination of technologies has an impact on building a seamless, relevant customer experience.
 Instead of building a unified customer profile driven by their interactions on different channels, you get 4 different siloed identities.

 Many technologies have been carefully created to cater to marketers and help them mend this disconnect and unify customer journeys.
 Both CEPs (Customer Engagement Platforms) and CRM (Customer Relationship Management) platforms have been built to aid marketers in gaining a better understanding of the customer and sending out relevant communication at the relevant time.
 So, an overlap is expected between the functionalities of both of these platforms.

 CRM platforms help manage the brand’s interactions with existing and future clients.
 Ultimately, it is a tool industry leaders use to automate their customer service efforts, collect customer data, and even examine trends.

 CRM platforms create a database that enables brands to gather critical information from customer interactions.
 Each customer profile includes information on the customer’s name, product preferences, previous payments, staff members they’ve interacted with in the past, and so on.
-They collect data about how you interact with customers to optimise marketing, drive sales, and improve customer support.
+They collect data about how you interact with customers to optimize marketing, drive sales, and improve customer support.
 Hence, your CRM software for your small business should be customized to fit your unique sales cycle.

 CRM systems are suitable for capturing and managing customer sales and service data.
 CRM platforms also help service teams optimize customer success initiatives by enabling workflows, service level agreements (SLAs), and service tickets when issues arise.
 These departmental solutions are stitched together from operational silos to create a cohesive chain.

 CRM platforms have helped marketers come a long way in streamlining customer interactions.
 However, brand marketers today expect a lot more when it comes to managing customer communication and building delightful experiences.
-While a Sales CRM platform can help you centralise customer data to better manage customer interactions, brands need a platform that enables:
+While a Sales CRM platform can help you centralize customer data to manage customer interactions better, brands need a platform that enables: